vasiliev123/check_huawei_oceanstor/README.md

-# PLUGIN IS STILL IN DEVELOPMENT.
-PLEASE PROVIDE INFORMATION ABOUT ANY FOUND BUGS.
+# THIS PLUGIN IS DISCONTINUED, PLEASE CHECK NEWEST VERSION IN PYTHON! https://github.com/vasiliev123/check-oceanstor.py

 # Check Huawei OceanStor plugin for Nagios
 Plugin is a rework of the IBM v7000 - v7000 Unified plugin.\